rexgarland/Tangle/README.md

 ## Running

-Edit the files `template.html` and `index.js`, then run
+Edit the files `example.*` in the `src` directory, then run
 ```shell
 npm run export
 ```

-Now everything is packaged into `dist/document.html`.
+Everything will be packaged into `dist/document.html`.
 You can share it with your grandma!

 ## Other additions